Sifchain/sifnode/docs/distribution.md

 - Use Funding address to as from address for distribution.

+- When distributed deduct amount from total rewards

 ### Points to note
 - This is a very high level document for the overall logic.
 - The module would need to handle state export etc , for upgrades to happen , which would be part of a subsequent document.

 ## Sample Code
+We can use functions instead of interfaces , Choosing to use interfaces becuase it would allow us to differentiate types easily

 ```go
 package main